Overview

 BROKERAGE FOR CLIENT REFERRALS

-Belle Haven does not receive client referrals from a broker-dealer or third-party in exchange for
+Belle Haven does not receive client referrals from broker-dealers or other third-parties in exchange

 DIRECTED BROKERAGE

-Belle Haven does not permit investment advisory clients to direct securities transactions to other
+Belle Haven does not permit investment advisory clients to direct brokerage transactions to specific

 brokers or dealers.